edofrederix/briscola/README.md

 install their respective packages to `$HOME/opt`.
 Both scripts will instruct you on which environment variables to set.

-The sparse direct solvers of MKL, SuiteSparse and SuperLU are used if these packages are available, but are not required.
-The compiler checks for the existence of the `MKLROOT`, `SUITESPARSE_HOME` and `SUPERLU_HOME` environment variables.
-If they exist, the Pardiso, UmfPack and SuperLU solvers are compiled, respectively.
-They are interfaced via the Eigen support functions.
+The sparse direct solvers of SuperLU is used if this package is available, but is not required nor important.
+The compiler checks for the existence of the `SUPERLU_HOME` environment variable.
+If it exist, the SuperLU solver is compiled.
+It is interfaced via the Eigen support functions.
 The SuperLU package can optionally be built from the `dependencies` directory too with the `makeSuperLU` script.

 ## Documentation